Remington 700 Review: Does this legendary rifle still deserve its reputation?

 Upgrades and Accessories for the Remington 700

-The Remington700 is one of the most upgradeable and customizable bolt action rifle out there.
-Here are a few things that you should think about getting to customize your Remington 700 and take it to the next level or just customize it for your specific uses.
+The Remington700 is one of the most upgradeable and customizable bolt action rifles out there.
+Here are a few things that you should think about customizing your Remington 700 and taking it to the next level or just customizing it for your specific uses.

 Best Accessories For The Remington 700